JumpIfZero/public-wiki-and-bugs/integration.md

 ```

 ## Cuell (RLPL) webwalker integration

+{: .warning }
+You must have RLPL webwalker and shared utils on and must have configured the plugin

 ```
 Navigates to specific location using RLPL webwalker
   → DEBUG CATWALK X Y Z